IIT-EnergySystemModels/openTEPES/doc/rst/Introduction.rst

 Introduction
 ============
 The *Open Generation, Storage, and Transmission Operation and Expansion Planning Model with RES and ESS* **(openTEPES)** determines the investment plans of new facilities (generators, ESS, and electric lines and hydrogen pipelines) for supplying the forecasted demand at minimum cost.
-Tactical planning is concerned with time horizons of 10-20 years.
 Its objective is to evaluate the future generation, storage, and electric and hydrogen network needs.
 The main results are the guidelines for the future structure of the generation, storage, and transmission systems.

-The **openTEPES** model presents a decision support system for defining the integrated generation, storage, and transmission expansion plan (GEP+SEP+TEP) of a **large-scale electric system** at a tactical level, defined as a set of generation, storage, and electric and hydrogen network dynamic investment decisions for multiple future years.
+The **openTEPES** model presents a decision support system for defining the integrated generation, storage, and transmission expansion plan (GEP+SEP+TEP) of a **large-scale electric system** at a tactical level (i.e., time horizons of 10-20 years), defined as a set of **generation, storage, and electric and hydrogen network dynamic investment decisions for multiple future years**.
 The user pre-defined the expansion candidates, so the model determines the optimal decisions among those specified by the user.

 It determines automatically optimal expansion plans that satisfy simultaneously several attributes.
 Its main characteristics are: